eftieell/intro_programming_2/src/chapters/files_and_data/file_open_read_close.md

 Grace Slick,N,N,N,N,N,Y,Y,N,Y,Y
 Courtney Love,N,Y,N,N,N,N,Y,N,Y,N
 ```
 Our goal is to read this file and transform it into a list of counts for how many students are available at each office hour.
-Please use this exercise to practice reading from a file, using lists, as well as algorithmic thinking.
+Please read the code below and examine its use of a context manager for file reading.
+Also examine the loop that reads lines one at a time from the file.
 ```python
 def get_oh_prefs(file_name: str)->list[int]:
     """